jonathanhogg/flitter/docs/language.md

 The main process handles evaluating the script to produce an output tree.
 This tree is then fed to each renderer and all renderers are waited on before moving on to the next iteration.
-This works well if the script and the renderers are expensive to run, but the tree is small.
+This works well if the script and the renderers are expensive to run and the tree is small.
 As the tree grows large, the cost of pickling and un-pickling it across the process boundaries becomes a bottleneck, so your mileage may vary.